 No officer, I’ve never known her before.
 It was a blind date, you know?

-Anyway, Thom told me about this new girl at his office that seemed to be real shy.
+Anyway, Thom told me about this new girl at his office that seemed to be really shy.
 He said she was not attached or anything.

 No, I don’t think those two had any idea of swinging with her.
 Thom is sixty-two, and Judy is almost fifty-five.
-Matter of fact, Judy’s birthday is next week.
+As a matter of fact, Judy’s birthday is next week.
 I will be able to go to her birthday, won’t I?….

 Alright!
 Keep on interrupting, and I’ll never get through!
 AGAIN!